 Roza Patterson is a lawyer, mother, wife, believer, law lecturer, world traveler, and public speaker.
 She is on a mission to inspire others to live up to their fullest potential by tapping into their “Avenues to Freedom”.
 Roza uses her education [5 degrees], career, faith in Christ, and relationships to help her live a fulfilling and freeing life, and she offers insights and resources to help others do the same.

 As a California-licensed practicing attorney, Roza has experiences working in Big Law, non-profit, and government.
 She has received awards and recognition for advancing justice on behalf of low-income individuals and families.

 Roza also teaches law classes at the University of California Davis School of Law.

-Roza graduated from the University of California Davis School of Law in 2018, where she delivered the student commencement speech and served in various leadership roles.
+Roza graduated from UC Davis School of Law in 2018, where she delivered the student commencement speech and served in various leadership roles.

 Prior to law school, she graduated with a Masters of Science in Human Rights from the London School of Economics and Political Science.
-In 2013, Roza earned her B.A. degrees in Human Rights, Political Science and Communication Studies from Southern Methodist University, graduating summa cum laude.
+Roza earned her B.A. degrees in Human Rights, Political Science and Communication Studies from Southern Methodist University, graduating summa cum laude.

-Her most recent article, "Black Bodies Drowning in the Mediterranean Sea: Why Does the World Not Care," was published by the UCLA Journal of International Law and Foreign Affairs (Spring 2019).
+Roza's most recent article, "Black Bodies Drowning in the Mediterranean Sea: Why Does the World Not Care," was published by the UCLA Journal of International Law and Foreign Affairs (Spring 2019).